CharukaK/probe/docs/language-spec.md

-Standard RFC 9110 header-field syntax, unmodified. `field-value` may contain `{{variable}}` interpolation tokens (§6), resolved before the request is sent — the grammar treats them as opaque text; substitution is a semantic (execution-time) concern, not a parse-time one.
+Standard RFC 9110 header-field syntax, unmodified. `field-value` may contain `{{variable}}` interpolation tokens (§6), resolved before the request is sent.
+The grammar treats them as opaque text; substitution is a semantic (execution-time) concern, not a parse-time one.

-### 4.3 Message Body
+### 4.3 Message body

 ```abnf
 http-request = request-line header-block line-ending [ message-body ]